m-buschmann/ML_for_Pain_Prediction/README.md

     part = sys.argv[2]\
     target = sys.argv[3]\
     search_params = sys.argv[4] (True or False, whether to do Gridsearch to find Hyperparameters.
 If False, best Parameters need to inserted in the code)
 - 06_test_model.py: Test the model on new data.
-Still needs to be changed to use Aly's data (as of 14.09.2023)
 - tensorboard.py: show the tensorboard logs
 - preprocess_X.py: Remove epochs with too high difference in intensity and standardize X. This data is only used on Compute Canada.
 On other computers, this will be done when running 04models_cc.py